About

 Sand to Surf was the capstone project that was created in the Unreal 4 engine.

-His work was mostly done in Unreal Blueprints and git.
+My work was mostly done in Unreal Blueprints and git.

 Despondency